Montblanc Reveals Its First Luxury Smartwatch Called Summit

-The first-ever smartwatch from the company will also include a heart rate monitor, gyroscope, e-compass, barometer, light sensor and in-built microphone.
+The first-ever smartwatch from the company will also include a heart rate monitor, gyroscope, e-compass, barometer, light sensor and built-in microphone.
 The Summit is IP68 certified, which basically means that it is both dust and water resistant.

-Surprisingly, the Summit will lack a NFC chip, which is essential for Android Pay and GPS support.
+Surprisingly, the Summit will lack an NFC chip, which is essential for Android Pay and GPS support.
 This means that owners of the Summit will not benefit from these features.
 The smartwatch, however, offers Google Assistant integration and support for a voice-activated Global Translator.

 The device will be compatible with handsets running iOS 9 or above and Android 4.3 or higher.